HeyMehedi/astra-sites/README.md

 ## Changelog ##

 v3.2.1 - 13-April-2023
-- Fix: Template is not importing using CLI command.
+- Fix: Template is not importing using the WP-CLI command.

 v3.2.0 - 04-April-2023
 - Fix: Backup file not created for existing customizer settings.